gu-lab20/MD-ALL/README.md

 ```

 After launching the Shiny app, users can select the analysis for either
-bulk RNA-seq or scRNA-seq data from the left sidebar. <br> <br>
+bulk RNA-seq or scRNA-seq data from the left sidebar.
+In the analysis
+for bulk RNA-seq, three modes are available: Single Sample, Multiple
+Samples, and Count Matrix Only. <br> <br>

 <img src="img/1.input1.JPG" align="center" width="100%" height="100%"/>

-## 3 Analysis for bulk RNA-seq data
+## 3 Analysis for bulk RNA-seq data (Single Sample)

-#### 3.1 Upload data for bulk RNA-seq analysis
+#### 3.1 Upload data

-To run the analysis for bulk RNA-seq data, please upload at least the
+To run the analysis for bulk RNA-seq data in the Single Sample mode,
-read count file.
-MD-ALL also accepts VCF files and the raw outputs from
+please upload at least the read count file.
+MD-ALL also accepts VCF
-fusion callers (MD-ALL supports FusionCatcher and Cicero) to perform
+files and the raw outputs from fusion callers (MD-ALL supports
+FusionCatcher and Cicero) to perform more accurate B-ALL subtype
-more accurate B-ALL subtype classification.
-If the VCF and fusion
+classification.
+If the VCF and fusion calling files are missing, the
-calling files are missing, the output will be solely based on gene
-expression profile (GEP). <br> <br> After uploading the input files,
+output will be solely based on gene expression profile (GEP). <br> <br>
-click the ‘Run All’ button, and MD-ALL will start the analysis.
-The
+After uploading the input files, click the ‘Run All’ button, and MD-ALL
-running time is around 3-5 minutes per sample using a standard desktop.
+will start the analysis.
+The running time is around 3-5 minutes per
-Users can speed up the process by doing fewer rounds of GEP-based
+sample using a standard desktop.
+Users can speed up the process by doing
-subtype prediction.
-The default parameter includes all gene number
+fewer rounds of GEP-based subtype prediction.
+The default parameter
-options.
-Please note that the parameters will not be displayed until the
+includes all gene number options.
+Please note that the parameters will
-input files are successfully uploaded. <br> <br> To test MD-ALL, users
+not be displayed until the input files are successfully uploaded. <br>
-can download the testing files in the
+<br> To test MD-ALL, users can download the testing files in the
 [‘tests.zip’](https://github.com/gu-lab20/MD-ALL/raw/master/tests.zip)
 file from this GitHub repository. <br> <br>